BOTSWANA and Victoria Falls: Wildlife Safari

 Included in the cost of the tour

-All meals and drinks (from dinner on Day 1 through breakfast on Day 11); all transportation, including 4 internal flights between camps; Entrance fee to Victoria Falls National Park, Zimbabwe; all laundry; gratuities to staff and guides.
+All meals and drinks (from dinner on Day 1 through breakfast on Day 11); all transportation while on game drives; Entrance fee to Victoria Falls National Park, Zimbabwe; all laundry; gratuities to staff and guides.

 Tour cost does not include

-International flight to Maun, Botswana [MUB] and return from Livingstone, Zambia [LVI]; Visas for Zambia and Zimbabwe (currently $50); Airport departure tax Livingstone (currently $40) unless included in air ticket; Medical or Travel Insurance; excess baggage charges, communications charges; any stop-over expenses prior to trip; and any other optional items not included in your itinerary price quotation.
+International flight to Maun, Botswana [MUB] and return from Livingstone, Zambia [LVI]; Visas for Zambia and Zimbabwe (currently $50); any internal flights between camps; Covid tests and related costs; Airport departure tax Livingstone (currently $40) unless included in air ticket; Medical or Travel Insurance; excess baggage charges, communications charges; any stop-over expenses prior to trip; and any other optional items not included in your itinerary price quotation.

 If fewer than the minimum number of participants are registered the trip can still run with a small-group supplement fee per person determined by the number of participants for a private vehicle.